stefoxp/head-first-design-patterns/encapsulating_algorithms.md

 The compareTo() method compares two objects and returns whether one is less than, greater than, or equal to the other.

 - Implementation Code [Duck sorting](10_duck_sorting)

+### Swinging with Frames

+JFrame it's the most basic Swing container and inherits a paint() method (it's a hook method).
+By overriding paint(), you can insert yourself into JFrame's algorithm for displaying its area of the screen and have your own graphic output incorporated into the JFrame.

+JFrame' update algorithm calls paint().
+By default, paint() does nothing: it's a hook.

+### Applets

+Any applet must subclass Applet, and this class provides several hooks:

+- the init() hook allows the applet to do whatever it wants to initialize the applet the first time
+- the start() hook allows the applet to do something when the applet is just about to be displayed on the web page
+- the stop() hook is used if the user goes to another page
+- the destroy() hook is used when the applet is going to be destroyed